Pamela Jelimo: 2012 comeback

-Jelimo had a promising start for the 2012 season finishing second behind Malika Akkaoui of Morocco in an indoor meeting at Lievin, France, running a Kenyan indoor record of 1:59.10 seconds.
-Her indoor season was crowned by gold medal at the 2012 World Indoor Championships in Istanbul, Turkey, improving her time to 1:58.83 seconds.
+Jelimo had a promising start for the 2012 season finishing second behind Malika Akkaoui of Morocco in an indoor meeting at Lievin, France, running eason was crowned by gold medal at the 2012 World Indoor Championships in Istanbul, Turkey, improving her time to 1:58.83 seconds.
 She was almost a second ahead of the silver medallist Nataliia Lupu of Ukraine.

 She began the outdoor season with a win at the Doha 2012 Diamond League meeting in a meeting record time of 1:56.94 minutes.
 She was beaten by Fantu Magiso at the Golden Gala, but was victorious at the Kenyan trials and then set a world-leading time of 1:56.76 at the KBC Night of Athletics.

 At the 2012 Olympics, Jelimo finished in fourth place.
 In November 2015, the World Anti-Doping Agency recommended two Russian women who finished in first and third be given lifetime bans for their doping violations at the Olympics.
 The International Olympic Committee has issued disqualification for Mariya Savinova.
-The IOC has not disqualified the other athlete and did advance the other finishers up one placement, Jelimo was awarded the Bronze medal.
+The IOC in 2024 disqualified the other athlete.
+The IOC Executive Board has as yet not reallocated the silver and bronze medals.

 Personal life

-Jelimo married Peter Kiprotich Murrey, who is also an 800 metres runner, in late 2007.
-They could not afford a grand wedding and instead had a simple civil ceremony.
-The marriage was not revealed in public until December 2008.
-Their daughter was born in 2015.
+Jelimo's love life has remained private though she had a close relationship with a runner in late 2007.
+It was not revealed in public until December 2008.